- Fellowship - UT Southwestern Medical Center (2013-2014), Neurophysiology

 Marisara Dieppa, M.D.

-Marisara Dieppa, M.D., is an Assistant Professor in the UT Southwestern Department of Neurology and Neurotherapeutics.
+Marisara Dieppa, M.D., is an Assistant Professor in the UT Southwestern Department of Neurology.
 She serves as the Associate Program Director of the Sports Neurology Fellowship Program and the Assistant Program Director of the Neurology Residency Program at UT Southwestern.

 Dr. Dieppa earned her medical degree at the Ponce School of Medicine, and she completed her residency at UT Southwestern.
 She performed a clinical neurophysiology fellowship at UT Southwestern and went on to become the school’s first sports neurology fellow.
 She joined the UT Southwestern faculty in 2014.